 Fortunately, any increase in household energy use when you work at home is usually made up for by reduced energy use for transportation.
 In fact, the trend toward more home offices could have a significant impact on energy use for commuting.

 Many rechargeable products are sold with simple battery chargers and power supplies that continue to draw power even after the product is fully recharged.
 An easy way to cut this power use is to unplug rechargeable appliances and devices when the battery is recharged or the product is not in use.
 Also, consider whether it is necessary to keep continuously charging the batteries for all of the rechargeable products in your home.
-As of 2013, California standards will require higher efficiency battery chargers — whether sold with a rechargeable product or as a stand-alone charger.
-These standards are likely to lead to improvements in battery chargers sold throughout the country.
+The efficiency of battery chargers has improved significantly in recent years.
+California standards effective in 2013 have led to the introduction of higher efficiency battery chargers — whether sold with a rechargeable product or as a stand-alone charger — throughout the US market. .
+Federal standards similar to the California standards will take effect in 2018.